Many-body and QED effects in electron-atom inelastic scattering in EELS: Introduction

 For inner-shell ionization, the atomic core shells are localized and well separated in energy.
 Hence, the diagonal part of RPAE reduces to the self-consistent DHF solution of the ionized atom, with a core hole present and an outgoing ionized electron.
 The rearrangement of the atomic core has been shown to have significant influence on the ionization energies and the ionization differential cross-section shapes of atoms, particularly for core-shell electrons \cite{PhysRevLett.30.529, Amusia_1974, Amusia1975, AMUSIA1976191, Amusia1981, amusia1997inner, refId0, 2006sham.book.379S, indelicato_lindroth_1992}.

-Final-state effects also influence the near edge fine structure of X-ray absorption (XAS) and EELS spectra which is closely related to the unoccupied, projected density of states of the atomic target.
+Final-state effects also influence the near edge fine structure of x-ray absorption (XAS) and EELS spectra which is closely related to the unoccupied, projected density of states of the atomic target.
 The impact of the induced core-hole potential on the empty density of states and excitonic peaks has been studied by employing the final-state rule in DFT calculations \cite{PhysRevB.11.2391, PhysRevB.25.5150, PhysRevLett.85.1298, PhysRevB.41.11899, pantelides1, pantelides2, Shirley}.
-Still, the local exchange and correlation potential of one-particle DFT needs to be generalized for the description of the near edge structure of strongly correlated systems to include multiplet effects, non-local exchange, charge transfer, Fano mixing and an explicit treatment of the electron-hole exciton \cite{GROOT200531, HEDIN19701, PhysRevB.64.165112, Rehr_2005, PhysRevB.85.165113, PhysRevB.47.15404}.
+Still, the local exchange and correlation potential of one-particle DFT needs to be generalized for the description of the near-edge structure of strongly correlated systems to include multiplet effects, nonlocal exchange, charge transfer, Fano mixing and an explicit treatment of the electron-hole exciton \cite{GROOT200531, HEDIN19701, PhysRevB.64.165112, Rehr_2005, PhysRevB.85.165113, PhysRevB.47.15404}.
 The electron-hole exciton has been studied within the Bethe-Salpeter equation (BSE), which resembles the static limit of RPAE but it is applied to an extended many-body system instead of an atom.
-BSE commonly adopts a non-local exchange interaction and static screening of the core hole by the electron density of the solid within the GW approximation \cite{PhysRevB.64.165112, urquiza2024connectionsresonantinelasticxray}.
-In the context of core-shell excitations, the BSE has been shown to be comparable to the final state rule with the main differences stemming from the local exchange potentials which are commonly used in the implementation of the final state rule in DFT for large systems \cite{Rehr_2005}.
-In case of a finite atomic system, the relaxed DHF is explicitly non-local so this is a closer approximation to BSE in the limit where inter and intra shell correlations are small.
-Non-static generalization of the electron-hole interaction goes beyond the relaxed DHF to the full RPAE which has been applied to outer-shell photoionization and ground state properties of single atoms, \cite{Amusia_1974, PhysRevA.74.062503}.
+BSE commonly adopts a nonlocal exchange interaction and static screening of the core hole by the electron density of the solid within the GW approximation \cite{PhysRevB.64.165112, urquiza2024connectionsresonantinelasticxray}.
+In the context of core-shell excitations, the BSE has been shown to be comparable to the final-state rule with the main differences stemming from the local exchange potentials which are commonly used in the implementation of the final state rule in DFT for large systems \cite{Rehr_2005}.
+In case of a finite atomic system, the relaxed DHF is explicitly nonlocal so this is a closer approximation to BSE in the limit where intershell and intrashell correlations are small.
+Non-static generalization of the electron-hole interaction goes beyond the relaxed DHF to the full RPAE which has been applied to outer-shell photoionization and ground-state properties of single atoms, \cite{Amusia_1974, PhysRevA.74.062503}.